-Plugins can be specified on the command line with the -fplugin=(module) (page 495) option where (module) is a module in a registered package that exports a plugin.
-Arguments can be given to plugins with the -fplugin-opt=(module):(args) (page 495) option.
+Plugins can be added on the command line with the -fplugin=(module) (page 517) option where (module) is a module in a registered package that exports the plugin.
+Arguments can be passed to the plugins with the -fplugin-opt=(module):(args) (page 517) option.
+The list of enabled plugins can be reset with the -fclear-plugins (page 517) option.

-'''

 -fplugin=(module)

-'''